KansasCityWomeninTechnology/angulargirlskc-tool-instructions/code-editor/vs-code-windows.md

 # Windows OS

-Navigate to [Visual Studio Code download site](https://code.visualstudio.com/download) and download the installer by clicking the download button for Windows.
+Navigate to [Visual Studio Code download site](https://code.visualstudio.com/download) and click the download button for Windows.
+This will start downloading the VS Code installer.

 When download is complete, run the installer using default selection for all settings when asked.